tarun-soni/web3-resources/README.md

 # Web3 Resources 🚀

-Curated List of resources for the blockchain, dApp and the web3 wold!
+Curated List of resources for the blockchain, dApp, and the web3 world!

 <b> If you like this repo, be sure to ⭐ it. </b>